STREAM3/pyISC/README.md

 ## Installation

-For installing from source code, you need <a href="https://git-scm.com/downloads">git client</a>
+For installing from source code, you need a <a href="https://git-scm.com/downloads">git client</a>

 Then: